RahulPhpDev/inteview-question/README.md

 ### What is JSX

-Jsx stand for sytanx extension to javascript, it allows in react to right markup language, its not neccessay to right jsx code but it easy to write this type of sytax, it allow to write event driven
+Jsx stand for sytanx extension to javascript,
+Jsx used for special syntax for react that make to represent our UI Jx looks like HTML but it is not HTML
+JSX code get transformed into React.CreateElement
+JSX is not part of our browser, so we need babel for converting to valid Javascript

 ### what is Props and state